carnate-tech/aws-14weeks-challenge/Week1/read.md

 In the Week 1 Challange, we will go through the below topic

-1. What is Cloud Computing
+1. What is Cloud Computing & Different types of Cloud Deployment models.
-2. Characterstics of Cloud Computing
+2. Benifits of Cloud Computing
 3. What is AWS cloud and fundamental services of AWS